-The Annual Meeting of the holders (the "Shareholders") of shares of beneficial interest without par value of First Real Estate Investment Trust of New Jersey (the "Trust") will be held on Thursday, April 2, 2015, at the Trust's executive offices, 505 Main Street, Hackensack, New Jersey at 7:30 p.m., Eastern Daylight Savings Time.
+The Annual Meeting of the holders (the "Shareholders") of shares of beneficial interest without par value of First Real Estate Investment Trust of New Jersey (the "Trust") will be held on Thursday, April 7, 2016, at the Trust's executive offices, 505 Main Street, Hackensack, New Jersey at 7:30 p.m., Eastern Daylight Savings Time.
 At the Annual Meeting, the Shareholders will consider and vote on the following matters:

-- 1. The election of two Trustees for terms of three years or until their successors have been elected and qualify; - 2.
+- 1. The election of three Trustees for terms of three years and the election of one Trustee for a term of two years, or until their successors have been elected and qualify; - 2.
 Such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Shareholders of record at the close of business on February 17, 2015 are entitled to notice of and to vote at the Annual Meeting.
+The Shareholders of record at the close of business on February 16, 2016 are entitled to notice of and to vote at the Annual Meeting.